cisco-asp-web/LTRSPG-2212/lab_3/lab_3-guide.md

 ### Cilium BGP prefix advertisement

-We have not added IPv6 prefix advertisements yet, hence a zero value in the *Advertised* output above.
-Also, the **paris** and **barcelona**' route-reflectors were preconfigured to peer with the Cilium nodes and inherited the vpnv4 address family configuration during Lab 2, so we don't need to update their configs.
+The **paris** and **barcelona**' route-reflectors were preconfigured to peer with the Cilium nodes and inherited the vpnv4 address family configuration during Lab 2, so we don't need to update their configs.

 Here is a portion of the prefix advertisement CRD with notes:
    ```yaml